On rational Eisenstein primes and the rational cuspidal groups of modular Jacobian varieties

-\end{enumerate} If $\ell=2$ then the same holds as long as $4$ does not divide $N$ and $N^\sqf D/M$ is an odd integer greater than $1$. \end{thm} (See \textsection \ref{sec : notation} for unfamiliar notation.)
-To prove this theorem, we first study the image of $T_p$ in $\T(N)/\m$ for each prime divisor $p$ of $N$.
-Next, we study the rational cuspidal divisor $\cC_{M, N}^D$, which is annihilated by $\cI_{M, N}^D$.
-More precisely, we compute the precise order of $\cC_{M, N}^D \in J_0(N)(\Q)$ and the Hecke action on it.
+\begin{proof}[Proof of Theorem \ref{thm : main thm}] The first and third assertions are proved in Theorem \ref{thm : classification of Eisenstein ideals}.
+The second one is proved in Theorem \ref{thm : the index}.
+The last one easily follows from the first and second ones because $\cC_{M, N}^D$ is annihilated by $\cI_{M, N}^D$ (Theorem \ref{thm : hecke action on C_M, N}). \end{proof} The idea of the proof of the second assertion (Theorem \ref{thm : the index}) is as follows.
+Let $\fm=(\ell, ~\cI_{M, N}^D)$ be a rational Eisenstein prime.
+First, we study a rational cuspidal divisor $\cC_{M, N}^D$, which is annihilated by $\cI_{M, N}^D$.
+More precisely, we compute the precise order of $\cC_{M, N}^D \in J_0(N)(\Q)$ (Theorem \ref{thm : order of C_M, N} and Corollary \ref{cor : the order of C_M, N}) and the action of the Hecke operators on it (Theorem \ref{thm : hecke action on C_M, N}).
 This gives a lower bound of the index of $\cI_{M, N}^D$.
-Then, we define Eisenstein series $\cE_{M, N}^D$ and compute its residues at various cusps.
-This gives an upper bound.
-(In fact, we can prove a bit stronger results of the first and last statements of this theorem.
-For instance, see Theorem \ref{thm : classification of Eisenstein ideals}.)
+Then, we define an Eisenstein series $\cE_{M, N}^D$ and compute its residues at various cusps (Lemma \ref{lem : 5.8 new}).
+This gives an upper bound of the index of $\cI_{M, N}^D$.
+Fortunately, these two bounds are ``$\ell$-adically'' equal and imply the result.

+\ms Before giving an application, we discuss a useful heuristic that works very well in the study of Eisenstein modules.
+Let $\a_p(N)$ and $\b_p(N)$ be two degeneracy maps from $X_0(Np)$ to $X_0(N)$ defined by ``forgetting the level $p$ structure'' and ``dividing by the level $p$ structure'', respectively.
+(See Section \ref{sec : degeneracy maps} for the precise definitions.)
+Let $\alpha_p(N)^*, \beta_p(N)^* : J_0(N) \to J_0(Np)$ be the pullbacks of $\a_p(N), \b_p(N)$ via Picard functoriality.
+Also, let $[N]^{\bigstar}_p$ be the maps from $J_0(N)$ to $J_0(Np)$ defined by

+Similarly, we define the maps $[N]_p^\bigstar$ from the space of modular forms of weight $2$ and level $N$ to the space of those of level $Np$.
+Suppose that $N=1$.
+Then, there is only one cusp $i\infty$, and there is a ``fake'' modular form $\cE_0$ whose $q$-expansion at $i\infty$ is